RudeBirdies/RudeCMS/README.md

-RudeCMS is a content management system (CMS) I built because I couldn't find exactly what I was looking for when building my site https://rudebirdies.com.
-Check it out to see RudeCMS in action.
+RudeCMS is a super-simple content management system (CMS).
+I wanted a simple, flat-file site that could display a photo and some text underneath.
+Nothing too fancy, but unlike Goldilocks, I couldn't find one that was "just right".
+So I built my own.
+Check out my artwork of birds being rude at https://rudebirdies.com to see RudeCMS in action.

 Completely flat-file, no databases to corrupt or slow you down.

 **Features:**
 - No database
 - No installation beyond copying the files
-- Easy configuration
+- Easy customisation
-- 1 Theme
 - Infinite Scrolling
 - Post Navigation (Previous/Next)
 - Slug links for blog posts
+- Twitter and Open Graph meta tags

 **Future Updates**
 - Automatic site map generation
+- A better admin interface
+- Automatic resizing/converting jpegs to webp
 - Anything else I think is cool